d365collaborative/d365fo.integrations/docs/Get-D365ODataToken.md

 # Get-D365ODataToken

 ## SYNOPSIS
-Get data from an Data Entity using OData
+Get OAuth 2.0 token to be used against OData or Custom Service

 ## SYNTAX